Where to purchase property in Cyprus

 Cyprus caters for all tastes, enabling you to find the perfect location for retirement, a holiday home or work relocation.
 Buying a property overseas is a huge decision that you’ll want to get right both financially and emotionally.
 So let’s take a closer look at the types of locations you have to choose from on this diverse island.

 Larnaca is developing the largest continuous beachfront in Cyprus, 25 kilometres long

 The area around Paphos offers a choice of village for every sort of buyer.
-Coral Bay is great for sea-lovers and yachties with its own marina, but a property around Tala, eight kilometres, further inland, escapes the humidity and has a better off-season social scene, yet with the advantages of Paphos’s infrastructure and commercial centre on the doorstep.
+Coral Bay is great for sea-lovers and yachties with its own marina.
+A property around Tala, eight kilometres further inland, escapes the humidity and has a better off-season social scene, yet with the advantages of Paphos’s infrastructure and commercial centre on the doorstep.
 Peyia has a bit of everything, set on the slopes above Coral Bay, and with shops, restaurants, bars and a good bus service.
-For a touch of luxury there is the famous Aphrodite Hills development, with golf courses, tennis and spa.
+For a touch of luxury there is the famous Aphrodite Hills development, with its golf course, tennis courts and spa.

 The Cyprus Buying Guide takes you through each stage of the property buying process, with practical recommendations from our experts who have been through the process themselves.
 The guide will help you to: